RTcmix/rtcmix.github.io/reference/instruments/MBANDEDWG.md

 p11 | pan | 0-1 stereo; 0.5 is middle | yes | yes | default: 0.5 |
 p12 | velocity envelope | reference to a pfield table-handle | yes | yes | if 0, default value is 1.0 |

+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

 Author:  Brad Garton, based on code from the Synthesis ToolKit

 ##### p7 Preset values